 Whether you spend $400 or $4,000 on a new TV (or video projector), it is a sure bet that your new display will need some adjustment.
 When you walk into a store, browsing TVs is a dazzling experience — every display pops with bright colors, attracting shoppers like bees to wildflowers.
 How do manufacturers get their TVs to impress under the fluorescent lighting of a showroom floor?
 Usually, by cranking up all the picture settings to the max.

 No matter how much of a novice you are, there is some level of video adjustment you can handle yourself.

-While TVs were often tuned for the store display right out of the box, these days they often ship with multiple presets, including dark and daylight settings, and even sports and gaming options.
+While TVs were often tuned for the store display right out of the box (meaning they’re brighter than the sun), these days they often ship with multiple presets, including dark and daylight settings, and even sports and gaming options.
 While this is certainly an improvement, no two home theaters are alike, and therefore the presets likely won’t be best for your viewing environment.
 That’s when it’s time to head to the settings and get into the nitty-gritty adjustments.

 No matter how much of a novice you are when it comes to electronics, there is some level of video adjustment you can handle yourself.
 If you absolutely must have the best, feel free to call a pro — only they can provide true calibrations.
 For the rest of us, we offer our TV tune-up guide to help get you through some of the basic and intermediate self-service TV settings so you can get an awesome picture in just minutes.

 This guide is designed to help those who want to do a manual adjustment without the aid of a calibration disc.
 Actually, we recommend you start with an “eyeball” calibration first, even if you do intend to use a disc for help.
 It will get you closer to your ideal settings and facilitate faster fine-tuning later.
 However, a calibration disc can bring your TV to the next level.